Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

 ## 🧒Tennessee Volunteer Pre-K Program

 As a research assistant at Peabody Research Office, I extensively visited public pre-Ks in Tennessee, observing children's interactions and daily routines.
-This insight deepened my understanding of curriculum design, staffing, and challenges faced by these institutions.
+This insight deepened my understanding of curriculum design, staffing, and the challenges these institutions face.

 Later, at Stanford Research Institute International, I assessed children individually in public pre-Ks within Metro Nashville public schools, focusing on their social-emotional growth, academic achievements, and language skills.

 These two experiences illuminated the substantial performance disparity between students from high-income and low-income regions.
-This impelled me to further explore how settings influence students, encompassing both their academic achievements and the cultivation of social-emotional learning.
+This urged me to explore further how settings influence students, encompassing both their academic achievements and the cultivation of social-emotional learning.

 I wrote a [policy brief](https://docs.google.com/document/d/1kQ7RPy9uthdIGAMH6nhLQLUh4KZXnlrIH0HPyjza99c/edit?usp=sharing) about universal pre-k reforms in the United States.